kreycraft0/KREYCRAFT/README.md

 Relevant https://www.eaa.org - Association focused on building airplanes

+https://www.bbc.com/news/world-africa-48914418 - Some ~~kid~~ teenager built a plane that flies

 ### Plane model references
 https://youtu.be/OOW-gsL46ds - Foam for a **model** of airplanes